 The proposed Parton statue would've faced in the direction of the Ryman Auditorium, the historic home of the Grand Ole Opry.

 It's not the first push in recent months to immortalize Parton with a statue.
 Wide Open Country reported on June 15, 2020 that a popular Change.org petition to replace statues in Tennessee of Confederate officers and slave owners with the likeness of Parton had over 5,000 signatures.
 As of Jan.
 13, 2021, the number of signatures has topped 25,000.

-Alex Parsons started the petition, which challenges Governor Bill Lee and the Tennessee House and Senate to remove such contentious statues as the state Capitol in Nashville's bust of former KKK grand wizard Nathan Bedford Forrest.
+Alex Parsons started the petition, which challenges Governor Bill Lee and the Tennessee House and Senate to remove contentious statues.

 "While the idea of replacing all of those monuments with Dolly Parton may seem funny, the history of those monuments is anything but," Parson wrote in a June 14 update to the campaign.

 Even if Parsons and his supporters do not realistically expect statues of Parton to replace every single Confederate monument, the country legend's role in this is to represent a "true Tennessee hero" who "has worked her entire life to bring us closer together."

 "Aside from her beautiful music, which has touched the hearts and lives of millions of Americans, Dolly Parton's philanthropic heart has unquestionably changed the world for the better," reads the campaign's description.
 "From the Dollywood foundation that has provided books and scholarships to millions of American children, to the millions of dollars she has donated to dozens of organizations such as the Red Cross and COVID-19 research centers, Dolly Parton has given more to this country and this state than those confederate officers could ever have hoped to take away."